 What is Cancer?

-The extra cells this makes change the composition of the blood, or form a lump, called a tumour, which is the beginning of cancer.
+The extra cells which are made, change the composition of the blood, or forms a lump, called a tumour, which is the beginning of cancer.

 Sources and references for this information product will be supplied on request.
 Please contact us quoting the Information Product number below: